tildabarth/pink-workshop-app-start/README.md

 - We must let FastAPI know *where* our **templates** are.
 - We also need to say *where* we keep our **static files** like images and stylesheets.
 - Finally, we need to return a `Jinja2Templates.TemplateResponse` instead of our basic `HTMLResponse`.<br>
 This also means that we need to create a `context` dictionary.
 It's a dictionary with all the keys and values we want to pass to our template.
 There is one mandatory key: `'requests'`.
-This **must** be present, and it must be a `fastapi.Request`.
-The request is passed in a parameter of the route function.
+This **must** be present, and it must be a `fastapi.Request` (which is really a `starlette.requests.Request`).
+The request is passed in a parameter of the route.

 ### Getting the Data